jrummell/bitbucket-hg-migration/readme.md

 # Bitbucket Mercurial to Git

+Powershell scripts that make it easy to convert hg repositories in Bitbucket to git, [since they're removing hg](https://bitbucket.org/blog/sunsetting-mercurial-support-in-bitbucket).

 ## Install Mercurial

 Install Mercurial, if you haven't already.
 You can get it from <https://chocolatey.org/packages/hg>